 Recent research indicates that only 30% of people are born with innate personality traits that make them great leaders.

 To elevate the remaining 70% by developing community engaging leadership practices that build healthy dynamics resulting in peak performance.
-Through sharing our experiences, resources, and knowledge of current theories and research in leadership, we collaborate with clients to develop a winning culture within your team.
+Through sharing my experiences, resources, and knowledge of current theories and research in leadership, I collaborate with clients to develop a winning culture within your team.

 toni armstrong, M.S.

 Armstrong coached swimming for over 8 years, first as a coach for intentionally recognized North Baltimore Aquatics Club and then for Minnesota State—where she earned her Masters in Experiential Education.
 She has worked for both Outward Bound California and The Stanford Leadership Institute at Stanford University.
 Her passion is in high performance, group dynamics, female empowerment, leadership and experiential educational.

 Through play based learning practices, she makes learning leadership fun, collaborative, and community building.
 Toni resides in Baltimore, MD with her husband Scott and two children Owen and Evelyn.

 7 Years Experience in Team-building, Team-bonding, and Leadership Development

 Master of Experiential Education and Educational Leadership